troydaniels/troydaniels.github.io/_posts/2017-01-07-building-a-compiler-p2.markdown

     while( n < 10 ) {
        print "This is itteration number ";
        print n;
+       print "\n";
        n = n + 1;
     }

+and result in the following output:

+    This is itteration number 1
+    This is itteration number 2
+    This is itteration number 3
+    This is itteration number 4
+    This is itteration number 5
+    This is itteration number 6
+    This is itteration number 7
+    This is itteration number 8
+    This is itteration number 9
+    This is itteration number 10

 But that should be Turing complete.
 <br>